-Application : Applied Explanation on application of the practice OHB has formalised its Whistle Blowing Policy and it is made available on the Company's website.
+Application : Applied OHB has formalised its Whistle Blowing Policy and it is made available on the Company's website.
 As outlined in the policy, stakeholders, employees and members of the public can raise legitimate concerns, unethical or questionable practice in confidence without the risk of reprisal to the designated recipients of OHB, i.e. the Chairman of the AC and the Head of Internal Audit.
 Whistleblowers may report the suspected wrongdoing through various channels such as phone, electronic mail ("e-mail"), or in writing under confidential cover.
 The identity of a whistleblower shall be maintained confidential within the legitimate needs of laws and ensuing evaluation or investigation.
 The Whistle Blowing Policy also accord the whistleblower with protection from reprisal within the OHB Group as a direct consequence of their disclosure.
 Retaliation against a whistleblower is prohibited and deemed to be a violation of the Whistle Blowing Policy.
 The Internal Audit function oversees the implementation of the Whistle Blowing Policy of OHB as well as assisting the AC to investigate the reports made where required.
 Whistleblowing reports will be escalated and discussed with the AC, prior to channelling them to the Board of Directors of OHB depending on the seriousness and nature of the suspected wrongdoings.
 The Board reserves the right to make final decision on whistleblowing reports.
-The Whistle Blowing Policy was last reviewed on 14 April 2022 by the Board to ensure its ongoing effectiveness.
-During the financial year under review, the AC received 6 cases of whistleblowing.
-All cases were duly investigated by the Internal Audit Department and acted upon by the AC.
+The Whistle Blowing Policy was last reviewed on 26 February 2025 by the Board to ensure its ongoing effectiveness.
+During the financial year under review, the Internal Audit Department received a total of 14 whistleblowing letters.
+7 cases were duly investigated by the Internal Audit Department and acted upon by the AC, while remaining 7 cases did not meet the criteria as outlined in the Whistle Blowing Policy and were therefore not pursued.
 Where necessary, recommendations were escalated to the Board for further review and action.
-The whistleblowers identities were protected at all times, in accordance with our commitment to fostering a culture of transparency and accountability within the Group.
+The whistleblowers identities were protected at all

+times, in accordance with our commitment to fostering a culture of transparency and accountability within the Group.

-Explanation for departure •••
+Explanation for : departure

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure •
+Measure :

-Timeframe •
+Timeframe :